Islamic Society of Baltimore: History

 The Islamic Society of Baltimore was founded in 1969 by three Muslim physicians, one of whom was Mohamed Z. Awad, an Egyptian-born physician at Towson, Maryland.
-Awad co-founded the society due to Muslims' concerns to "maintain their religion for themselves and to pass on their Islamic heritage to their children in the face of strong pressures toward assimilation," as reported by The Baltimore Sun in 1978.
+Awad co-founded the society due to Muslims' concerns to "maintain their religion for themselves and to pass on their Islamic heritage to their children in the face of strong pressures toward assimilation."
 Several Baltimore mosques may have helped in the founding of the Islamic Society of Baltimore, including Masjid Al-Haqq and Masjid As-Saffat, founded in 1947 and 1971, respectively, in which early members of the society attended.
 The society began with several families who met every Sunday at Shaffer Hall in the Homewood Campus of Johns Hopkins University to pray, discuss scriptures, and study Arabic.
 The organization was registered in the state of Maryland on September 2, 1969.

 Efforts to raise funds for the construction of a mosque were made by the society as early as 1970, in the form of a fundraising bazaar.
 Bazaars to raise funds were also held in the years 1971 and 1972 on the campus of Johns Hopkins University.
-According to co-founder Mohamed Awad in 1978, the society consisted mostly of foreign-born Muslims from India, Pakistan, and Middle Eastern countries.
-By the end of the 1970s, the society served around one hundred families of diverse backgrounds.
+The society consisted mostly of foreign-born Muslims from India, Pakistan, and Middle Eastern countries.
+By the end of the 1970s, the society served around one hundred families of diverse.

+On March 7, 1982, 52-year-old Sunday school teacher and director of education Muhammad Aslam was shot and killed in his hometown of Philadelphia, from which he would regularly travel from to the Society.
+A caller, apparently eager to learn about Islam, and aware of his schedule, had offered to drive him.
+He was found killed by Interstate 95 within hours of leaving home.
+Many in Islamic cirles speculated a religious motive or disagreements with his teachings—no perpetrator was discovered.
+He was buried in Pakistan.